A mortgage preapproval letter is usually good for 30 to 90 days, and some lenders will lock the rate for that time.

-If you find a house while your mortgage pre-approval is still valid, you can move on to the next step: finalizing your mortgage application.
-At this point, in many cases, lenders will check again to see if there have been any changes to your financial situation that will impact your loan.
+If you find a house while your mortgage preapproval is still valid, you can choose a lender and move on to finalizing your mortgage application.
+At this point, in many cases, the lender will check again to see if there have been any changes in your financial situation.

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.